kohcl17/pipeline_project/README.md

 nextflow run main.nf -profile docker
 ```

-Another way to specify these options is to directly call it in the command line:
+Another way to specify these options is to directly call them in the command line:

 ```
 nextflow run main.nf \